 Pseudo-gynecomastia: It is the benign breast enlargement in obese males due to excessive deposition of fat and not glandular proliferation.
 It is important to differentiate between gynecomastia and pseudo-gynecomastia.

 Gynecomastia is a very common condition that has a prevalence of approximately 40% in males.
 Gynecomastia is common in three main age groups.

-- The third age group for gynecomastia is in the elderly.
-The elderlies have an increased body fat content which is responsible for converting androgens to estrogens.
+- The third age group is in the elderly.
+The elderly have an increased body fat content which is responsible for the increased conversion of androgens to estrogens.